Illinois Veteran Grant (IVG) Program

 - Do you have remaining entitlement under other VA education programs?

 The U.S. Department of Veterans Affairs provides several benefit comparison tools to help you better understand all your federal benefit options.
+Be sure to also check out the VA’s eBenefits site, where you can – among other things – review and print documents from your official Military Personnel File (including your DD 214).

 Important information regarding the Post-9/11 GI Bill - including a summary of changes based on the Post-9/11 Veterans Education Assistance Improvements Act of 2010 and a February 2011 letter that explains these changes to veterans, as well as a “Road Map for Success” resource - is provided at the Post-9/11 GI Bill section of the U.S. Department of Veterans Affairs website.